grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 tricky.

-The pick will consider the child policies that are not reporting READY (unlike in most gRPC LB policies, e.g. weighted_target, only the READY child policies will be considered during pick).
+The pick will consider the child policies that are not reporting READY (unlike in most gRPC LB policies, e.g. weighted_target, where only the READY child policies will be considered during pick).
 So the pick will always be delegated to the picker from the matched child, even if the child is in a non-READY connectivity state.

 There will also be cases where for an RPC, a match is found, but the child policy hasn’t generated the picker (for example, the child policy is still